[ Printer Friendly Version ] [ Report Abuse ]

 “Arden. . .”
 I will his eyes to stay on mine and as it does, I relax my eyebrows and gently touch his arm, “I’d love to.”

 I watch him slowly process my words and give him a chance to calm down.
-Instead, he breathing kept its pace, but his face split into a smile as he tells me when and where he’d meet me.
+Instead, his breathing kept its rapid pace, but his face split into a smile as he tells me when and where he’d meet me.

 I nod and he runs to Daisy and Dahlia who give him high-fives.